Introduction

 Understanding how the Service works is important context for this policy:

-4. Students hear each word via audio playback and type their answer (or write it on paper in Paper Mode).
-Ezergrade's Honest Input™ feature disables autocorrect and spellcheck during digital assessments.
+- Students hear each word via audio playback and type their answer (or write it on paper in Paper Mode).
+Ezergrade's Honest Input™ feature disables autocorrect and spellcheck during digital assessments, and in supervised modes also detects and logs when a student leaves fullscreen or switches to another application.

 Data We Collect